sagemath/trac_to_gh/Issue 1858.md

 # Issue 1858: plot.py coverage is crap -- get it to 100%

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1858

 Original creator: was